gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.1.9 - 11.09.2023 =
+* Added Delay JS quick exclusions for Presto Player, Raptive Ads, Slickstream, and WP Recipe Maker.
+* Added new WP-CLI command to clear used CSS with multisite support.
+* Added support for Google Material Symbols and Icons to local font feature.
+* Added support for excluding by no-lazy class to CSS Background Images.
+* Added support for lazy loading the poster attribute when set for a video tag.
+* Made adjustments to CSS class to allow for stylesheet's to be excluded by any portion of their attribute string.
+* Made some styling improvements to the YouTube preview thumbnail play button on hover.
+* Fixed an issue where delayed stylesheets would be loaded in twice if individual JS delay was also being used.
+* Updated Google Analytics 4 minimal script to version 1.10.
+* Translation updates.

 = 2.1.8 - 10.13.2023 =
 * Fixed a compatibility issue with local fonts and WordPress 6.3.2 that was causing an error when new font files were requested.